vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 7:30 AM.
 My urine was a bit more colored than usual, which might reflect my unusual diet, medication, or a bit of swallowed blood.

+### Sleep on night of 2023-08-24

+I went to sleep around 8:30 PM because I was feeling sleepy.

+I woke up around 12:15 AM to urinate, then went back to sleep.
+Shortly after this, I started sleeping on my right side, and from that point onward I was freely toggling sides to sleep on.

+I woke up for real at around 7:15 AM, after which I urinated, spent some time on my computer, and then had a regular bowel movement.

 ## Dental self-care

 ### First rinse and brushing on 2023-08-24 around 3:30 PM